Genre and setting

 How to choose the right Horror TTRPG

-Horror is a tone, but different horror RPGs create it in very different ways.
-A clue-driven investigation, a doomed one-shot, a survival scenario, and a supernatural mystery all need different procedures.
+Horror is a tone, but different horror TTRPGs create it in very different ways.
+A clue-driven investigation, doomed one-shot, survival scenario, occult campaign, and solo journal all need different procedures.

 Choose the fear, then choose the rules

 If the fear is not knowing what is true, pick investigative horror.
 If the fear is being hunted, pick survival horror.
-If the fear is watching the ending approach, pick tragic or one-shot horror.
-If the fear is what characters become, pick psychological, supernatural, or body-horror games with mechanics that track stress, corruption, or transformation.
+If the fear is watching the ending approach, pick tragic one-shot horror.
+If the fear is what characters become, choose a game that tracks stress, corruption, or transformation.

 Set table expectations before play